GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 0 0 * * 0 hermes sessions clean --before $(date -d '-30 days' +%Y-%m-%d)

-If your answer is "build agents," give BetterClaw a try.
+If your answer is build agents, give BetterClaw a try.
 Free plan with 1 agent and every feature. $19/month per agent for Pro.
-200+ verified skills.
-28+ AI model providers.
-Deploy in 60 seconds.
-We handle the 10 bugs above (and hundreds more you'll never see).
-You handle the interesting part.
+200+ verified skills, 28+ providers, 60-second deploy.
+We handle the 10 bugs above and hundreds you will never see.

 Frequently Asked Questions